Even with 19 years in the tech news space, TechDay still finds that there are a range of things people misunderstand about how we operate.

 We're proudly just focused on technology, although we see that as a strength.

-In addition, all of our stories run on Google News, so you can rest assured they have phenomenal reach.
+Additionally, all our stories appear on Google News, ensuring they have a phenomenal reach.

 2. TechDay is a Kiwi publisher

-While our founder Sean Mitchell is a Kiwi, and we have a range of New Zealand sites, 94% of our business is Australia and Singapore-based.
+While our founder Sean Mitchell is a Kiwi, and we have a range of New Zealand sites, 94% of our business is not connected with NZ.

 3. TechDay is a site in itself